axibase/atsd-use-cases/research/average-american-debt-profile/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/9f74c179/#fullscreen)

-Use the box diagram to explore time with the dropdown menus at the top of the visualization screen.
+Use the box diagram to explore time with the drop-down lists at the top of the visualization screen.
 The visualization shows the distribution of debt values as a percentage of total income, with the initial time period set to include the entire data set: